Mockingbird (Marvel)

 Television

-• In Agents of S.H.I.E.L.D., Mockingbird appeared in the animated television series set in the Marvel Cinematic Universe starting in the episode "A Hen in the Wolf House" where she was portrayed by actor Adrianne Palicki.
+• In Agents of S.H.I.E.L.D., Mockingbird appeared in the animated television series set in the Marvel Cinematic Universe starting in the episode "A Hen in the Wolf House" where she was portrayed by actress Adrianne Palicki.

 Video games